Still downloading templates?

 An AI agent for registrar operations is not an SIS replacement.
 It’s a system that runs inside your project management workspace and manages the workflow complexity that your SIS wasn’t designed to handle: routing approvals, tracking exceptions, enforcing SLAs, and coordinating across departments.
 The SIS stores the data.
 The agent moves the work.

-| Lifecycle stage | What the agent does | What it replaces |
+| Lifecycle Stage | What the Agent Does | What It Replaces |

-| Transcript processing | Manages request-to-delivery pipeline with hold checks, SLA tracking, and peak volume staffing alerts | Manual queue management with no visibility into processing bottlenecks |
+| Transcript processing | Manages intake, hold checks, priority tiers, delivery tracking, and peak-volume visibility | Manual request queues and end-of-term processing scrambles |

 Want to see how Super Agents work in a real ClickUp environment?
 Watch the walkthrough below to see how AI-generated workflows, tasks, and automations come together in practice.